Alabama teen dies after head injury during high school football game | KRDO

 (CNN) — An Alabama community is in mourning following the death of a high school quarterback who suffered a brain injury during the school’s season opener Friday night, according to statements from school officials and the teen’s family.

-Caden Tellier was taken to a hospital in critical condition after a head injury in John T. Morgan Academy’s game against visiting Southern Academy, officials said Friday night, and his death was announced the next day.
+Caden Tellier was taken to a hospital in critical condition after a head injury in John T. Morgan Academy’s game against visiting Southern Academy in Selma, officials said Friday.
+His death was announced the next day.

-Tellier was 16, according to CNN affiliate WSFA.
-He suffered a brain injury, according to a social media post from Alabama Independent School Association Executive Director Michael McLendon.
-Officials didn’t share details on how Tellier was injured.
+Tellier was 16, CNN affiliate WSFA reported.
+The school’s headmaster, Bryan Oliver, confirmed Tellier was an organ donor, AL.com reported.

 “Our boy, Caden Tellier has met Jesus face to face,” Tellier’s parents said Saturday in a statement.
 “Everyone who knows Caden has known kindness, generosity and love, and true to his nature, he is giving of himself one more time.”

-The school’s headmaster, Bryan Oliver, confirmed that Tellier was an organ donor, AL.com reports.

-“Lives have been touched by the way he lived and now lives will be saved through his passing,” his parents’ statement added.
+“Lives have been touched by the way he lived and now lives will be saved through his passing,” his parents’ statement said.

-Oliver called Tellier a shining light who graced the halls of the Selma, Alabama, private school.
+“While we may not know the full story for some time, initial reports are that Caden likely suffered a ruptured blood vessel in his brain following a routine play in which he was tackled and made contact with the ground,” Alabama Independent School Association Executive Director Michael McLendon told CNN in a statement.

+School officials are still gathering details about the incident, McLendon said, and it could be “quite some time before we have more information about the injury and overall incident,” he said.

-The Tellier family said a service will be scheduled soon.
+A service will be scheduled soon, the Tellier family said.
 Morgan Academy school officials have suspended all school activities this week, according to the school association.

+By early Monday, a Go Fund Me campaign to help cover medical and other expenses for the family had raised more than $76,000.

 The-CNN-Wire